KomalSaini16/Login_Registration_page/README.md

   2. HTML
   3. CSS
   4. JavaScrpit
-   Using servlets and jsp for creating this project.
+      Also Using servlets and jsp for creating this project.

 ##  Prerequisites